Unity-Technologies/com.unity.cinemachine/Documentation~/index.md

 Cinemachine has no external dependencies.
 Just install it and start using it.
 If you are also using the Post Processing Stack (version 2), then adapter modules are provided - protected by `ifdef` directives which auto-define if the presence of the Post Processing Stack is detected.

 There are similar `ifdef`-protected behaviours for other packages, such as HDRP Volumes, Timeline, and Pixel-Perfect.

+This version of Cinemachine is supported by the following versions of the Unity Editor:

+* 2019.4+ and later